 Injuries and medical emergencies can be common at your farm.
-This is not the result of a bad plan, it is nature.
-From someone not drinking enough water on a hot day before they visit your farm to a yelllow jacket sting because it is September – it will happen.
+While some emergencies may be caused by incomplete planning or failure to follow the plan in place, others may occur simply because of nature.
+From someone not drinking enough water on a hot day before they visit your farm to a yellow jacket sting because it is September – it will happen.
 If your plan is not in place, an easily managed situation can get out of hand by involving too many employees and guests and/or by not communicating that the emergency situation is over.

 Start to think about a process that includes:

 - Establishing Emergency Protocol

 - Enabling Emergency Vehicle Assess To All Areas

 - Having an Employee Identified To Direct Emergency Responders

 - Work with insurance agents and others to develop one or use their template.